 - CPC – average cost per click in Google Ads.

-- Difficulty – It’s a number representing the difficulty to rank for the keyword in the TOP 10 search results.
-The higher number in the difficulty column is, the harder it is to rank for the top positions.
+- Difficulty – a number that represents the difficulty of ranking for the keyword in the top 10 search results.
+The higher the number in the difficulty column, the harder it is to rank for the top positions.

-- YoY Search volume change – It is a percentage value representing the percentage of the year over year change that compares the monthly search volume of the latest month with the same month the previous year.
+- YoY Search volume change – a percentage value that represents the percentage of year-over-year change comparing the monthly search volume of the last month with the same month of the previous year.

 - Trends – search volume of the keyword in individual months searched within the last 12 months.

-- SERP features – the column shows a list of SERP features appearing in the search results for the given keyword.
+- SERP features – this column displays a list of SERP features that appear in the search results for the given phrase.

 Try Questions section:

-After analyzing your keyword, you will be able to see its metrics overview.
+After analyzing your keyword, you will be able to see its data overview.

-You can collect information such as keyword search volume, CPC, search volume YoY comparison, or trends that we described above.
+You can gather useful insights such as keyword search volume, CPC, search volume YoY comparison, or trends that we described above.

 This section provides a quick overview of your keywords.

-Below the keyword data overview, you can view a table with all related questions to your search query.
+Below the keyword data overview is a table of all questions related to your query.

-There are also three boxes at the top that contain a data overview of all questions:
+There are also three boxes at the top of the table that contain a data summary of all questions: